MichaelPatruchenko/LocalUpscaler/README.en.md

 ## Support the project

-I built this project for myself, but decided to share it with everyone.
-If you'd like to support me, here are my details:
+I made this project for myself, but I decided to share it with everyone.
+If you want to support me - write me an email and I will send the details

-> `[add your details: card / crypto wallet / Boosty / Ko-fi]`

 Thank you for using Upscaler!